crypticCaroline/puppyplaymates/docs/features.md

 * Allows the user to add their own name and description
 * Input fields are put through a validator to check they are acceptable and text fields are put through the profanity filter
 * The date of birth field has a date range of today and up to 20 years.
 This is to stop users giving their dog a future date or a date that does not exists
-* If the user has already built their profile these fields will be prefilled out, so the user doesn't have to re-enter them.
+* If the user has already built their profile these fields will be prefilled out, so the user does not have to re-enter them.

 ### Contact Us
 * Has a field for the email address if the user is not signed in so they can enter their email